P7XCKD/NF/Notes Factory/Semister 4/NWA/qb/nwa pt 1.md

-This expanded version ensures that the content is detailed and comprehensive, making it suitable for an 8-mark response.

 ***
 ***Q.3 List the responsibility and skills required for the Network Architect/designer (4/6/8 marks)*** (is it even possible to answer to answer this short content question as per 6-8 marks